mrocklin/thesis/nwp.md

 #### Analysis

 Computational atmospheric science is a large, and active field.
 The political and economic impact of weather and climate prediction have spurred research into new methods and applications.
 Unfortunately most developments seem to be either painful incremental improvements or are complete rewrites by large collaborations.
-These developments are more costly and development is much slower than is necessary.
+These developments are more costly and development is slower than seems necessary.